-Was this really what Joel predicted?
-Old Testament prophetic words can, at times, have multiple realizations in the New Testament and future events.
-Joel's predictions fall under this category.
+Question: Was this really what Joel predicted?
+Yes and No. The Old Testament prophetic words can, at times, have multiple realizations in the New Testament and future events.

+Joel's predictions fall under this category of multiple realizations.
 The book of Joel is a prophecy divided into three chapters.
 The prophet begins by describing an event so extreme that it has never happened before and will never occur again.

 It is a warning to Judah about the dangers of turning away from God and it finds it center in the idea of what Joel calls "The Day of the Lord".
 It's a day of judgement upon both Judah and her enemies.

 The judgment comes in the form of a swarm of locusts that is so great, it can only be compared to the plagues of Egypt.
-These locust act as a great army, devouring everything in its path: See: Joel 1:4, 9.
+These locust act as a great army, devouring everything in its path.